Best Fireproof Safe for Cash and Documents

 There’s no getting away from it – fireproof safes are heavy.
 Though lighter models and portable fireproof boxes are available, these won’t have the same level of fire protection.

-If you want something that offers fire protection for documents while still being portable enough for you to take with you if you need to leave your home in a hurry, then a fireproof document bag may be a better solution.
-For ultimate versatility, you could use this in combination with a fireproof safe.
+If you want something that offers fire protection for documents while still being portable enough to take with you if you need to leave your home in a hurry, then a fireproof document bag may be a better solution.
+You could use this in combination with a fireproof safe for ultimate versatility.

-Note: If you do go for a fireproof bag, it pays to be aware of their limitations, read more about if they really work.
+Note: If you go for a fireproof bag, it pays to be aware of their limitations read more about if they really work.

 On the other hand, if the safe is too light it will be easy for thieves to carry away.
-The best option is to bolt it to the floor or wall, but if you can’t do that read our article about securing a safe without bolting it to the floor.
+The best option is to bolt it to the floor or wall, but if you can’t, read our article about securing a safe without bolting it to the floor.

 Locking System

-Safes and secure boxes typically have one of three locking systems: electronic keypad, traditional dial combination lock or a simple key lock.
+Safes and secure boxes typically have one of three locking systems: an electronic keypad, a traditional dial combination lock, or a simple key lock.

-An electronic keypad may be the most secure when it comes to preventing break-ins, but as they’re battery-powered, you need to make sure you have some spares.
+An electronic keypad may be the most secure for preventing break-ins, but as they’re battery-powered, you must ensure you have some spares.
 At the other end of the scale, a key lock is not particularly secure and there’s always the risk you’ll lose the key.

 Instant Download.
 No Ads.